fga-eps-mds/2022-2-Squad07/README.md

 * directory_template: str - template.md

-   In your markdown template you must to indicate the fields that you want to replace for the values in database, with the following pattern of keys:  <<SAME_DATABASE_COLUMN_NAME>>
+   In your markdown template you must to indicate the fields that you want to replace for the values in database, with the following pattern of keys:  <<SAME_DATABASE_COLUMN_NAME>> .
+You can use images in your markdown but can't use HTML and CSS tags.

     ![Template file example](/docs/images/template.png "Template file example")

-* database: str - database.(csv, txt, xls)
+* database: str - database.(csv, txt, xlsx)

     ![Database file example](/docs/images/database.png "Database file example")